roguehashrate/zcash-to-fiat/README.md

 # Zcash to Fiat

-A simple command-line tool written in Haskell that converts Zcash (ZEC) amounts to various fiat currencies such as USD, EUR, and RUB.
+A simple command-line tool written in Haskell that converts Zcash (ZEC) amounts to various fiat currencies.

 ## Features